agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 Here's a concrete example.
 When we search for climate change statistics, we get back verified data with exact sources.
-Notice the verbatim excerpt - that's proof it came from the actual source.
+Notice the verbatim excerpt, that's proof it came from the actual source.
 This is what makes our system trustworthy.
+[PAUSE:1500]
+This J S O N output shows what a verified statistic looks like.
+The name field describes what the statistic measures: global temperature increase.
+The value is one point one with unit degrees Celsius.
+The source is the I P C C Sixth Assessment Report, a highly reputable climate science organization.
+The source U R L is the actual page.
+But most importantly, look at the excerpt field.
+It contains the verbatim text from that page: "Global surface temperature has increased by approximately one point one degrees Celsius since pre-industrial times."
+We fetched that page, extracted the text, and found this exact sentence.
+That's why verified is true.
+This isn't an L L M guessing or hallucinating.
+This is real data from a real source, programmatically verified.
+That's the trust guarantee we provide.
 [PAUSE:2500]
 -->